Callumk7/game_master_core/notes/misc_todo.md

 # Misc TODO

-- [ ] Add `game_id` to `Character` and `Note` schemas
+- [x] Add `game_id` to `Character` and `Note` schemas
 - [ ] Add location reference to factions, once we have locations
 - [ ] When creating a character with a JSON body, the level can't be a number?

-- [ ] Update the character schema changeset to use game_scope, instead of game_id as an arg

-- [ ] Setup Manual API tests in Yaak
+- [x] Setup Manual API tests in Yaak
 - [ ] Check error codes in production build

-- [ ] There is double fetching going on when getting a scoped character, and the character data having already been fetched.
+- [x] There is double fetching going on when getting a scoped character, and the character data having already been fetched.
 This is the same for each entity type so far:
     - Character
     - Faction
     - Note